 Questions about Tow Truck Insurance and General Enquiries

-Yes, if you need full comprehensive coverage on the trailer you will need to list the trailer on your policy.
-Some policies will include some default coverage up to a certain limit (usually $50,000 to 100,000) but this is usually for a liability aspect only.
+Yes, if you need full comprehensive coverage on a trailer you don't own, you'll need to list it on your policy.
+Some policies include default non-owned trailer coverage up to a certain limit (usually $50,000 to $100,000), but this typically covers liability only -not damage to the trailer itself.
+Talk to us about your towing arrangements so we can ensure you're properly covered.